IAteNoodles/Banking_API/README.md

 # Modules used
 1. hashlib for sha3_512 (Used to store passwords)
 2. mariadb (A connector for mariadb written in C)
+3. pycryptodome for Public and Private key generation.

 # Working
 This project is basically a bunch of APIs linked with one another to make a BARE-BONE Banking Management System.